Ibuprofen and Other Pain Meds Linked to Cardiac Arrest

 “I don’t want my 20-year-old son who twists his ankle playing soccer to walk around in pain because he’s scared to take ibuprofen,” says O’Connor.
 After all, he points out, sharp or chronic pain can constrict blood vessels and affect cardiovascular health, as well.

-The study's results they track with what’s already known about NSAIDS: that they can cause sodium retention, make blood thicker and sticker and create a “small but finite risk” for cardiovascular events, O'Connor says.
+The study's results track with what’s already known about NSAIDS: that they can cause sodium retention, make blood thicker and stickier and create a “small but finite risk” for cardiovascular events, O'Connor says.

 “I would say the message here is to be careful taking nonsteroidals, particularly high doses, and particularly if you have a preexisting cardiovascular disease,” he says.
 If you have any doubt about your heart health or your individual risk factors, he adds, talk to your doctor.